 });

 Check spelling, case sensitivity, and timing.
 The push must happen AFTER GTM loads.
+If the data layer push itself is the problem, see our complete data layer debugging guide.

 Step 4: Consent Mode Issues